JustinData/GA-WDI-Work/w04/d04/McKenneth/project_brainstorm.md

-> All restaurant inspection results are publicly posted and can be viewed within a few days of the inspection, but the information is presented in such generalized terms that it is mostly useless in determining whether a restaurant is place you actually want to eat or whether you should give it a second thought.
+> All restaurant inspection results are publicly posted and can be viewed within a few days of the inspection, but the information is presented in such generalized terms that it is mostly useless in determining whether a restaurant is place you actually want to eat at or whether you should give it a second thought.
 It's interface is also poorly designed and unintuitive.
 I want to make an app that would condense all of the restaurants down into 3 basic categories that would be color coded:

   * red -> DANGER
   * yellow -> CAUTION